kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 ```

 After applying this two policies timeout won't be applied to any proxy, since `Mesh*Route` and MeshTimeout is applied
 on different subset of proxies.
-We should detect this situation and add warning in Inspect API.
+We should ignore this situation as this will just have no effect.
+Also we don't have possibility
+to show warnings with this information to users.

 #### Overriding configuration